Amy Wilentz: Career

 Wilentz's first jobs in journalism were for The Nation, Newsday, and Time.
-She also worked for Ben Sonnenberg's literary periodical Grand Street in its first years.
-She has followed events in Haiti for many years, from the fall of Jean-Claude Duvalier in 1986 through the 2010 earthquake and the death of Jean-Claude Duvalier in 2014.
+She also worked for Ben Sonnenberg's literary periodical Grand Street in its early years.
+Wilentz has covered events in Haiti for many years, from the fall of Jean-Claude Duvalier in 1986 through the 2010 earthquake and Duvalier's death in 2014.

-Her works have appeared in The New York Times, the Los Angeles Times, Time, The New Republic, Mother Jones, Harper's, Vogue, Condé Nast Traveler, Travel & Leisure, San Francisco Chronicle, More, The Village Voice, The London Review of Books, and The Huffington Post.
+Her work has appeared in The New York Times, The Los Angeles Times, Time, The New Republic, Mother Jones, Harper's, Vogue, Condé Nast Traveler, Travel & Leisure, San Francisco Chronicle, The Village Voice, The London Review of Books, The Huffington Post, Democracy: A Journal of Ideas, and The Spectator.

+Wilentz is the author of two books on Haiti, The Rainy Season: Haiti Since Duvalier (1989) and Farewell, Fred Voodoo: A Letter from Haiti (2013).
+She is the translator of In the Parish of the Poor: Writings from Haiti, by Jean-Bertrand Aristide (1991).
+She continues to write frequently about Haiti, most often for The Nation.

+Martyrs’ Crossing, Wilentz's novel about the Oslo peace process in Jerusalem in the mid-1990s, was published in 2000.
+Her memoir, I Feel Earthquakes More Often Than They Happen: Coming to California in the Age of Schwarzenegger was published in 2006.

 Personal life

 Wilentz is married to Nicholas Goldberg, opinion editor of the Los Angeles Times.